BASF, Canada in early talks on EV battery production - source

-Several companies, including Germany's BASF SE (BASFn.DE), are in preliminary talks about tapping a federal clean tech fund to set up production for electric vehicle batteries in Canada, a government official with knowledge of the discussions said.
+OTTAWA (Reuters) - Several companies, including Germany’s BASF SE, are in preliminary talks about tapping a federal clean tech fund to set up production for electric vehicle batteries in Canada, a government official with knowledge of the discussions said.

 The talks are centered on understanding whether the goals of BASF and others fit with the aim of the C$8 billion ($6.6 billion) “Net Zero Accelerator” (NZA) fund, the source said.
 Canada has set a goal to reach net zero emissions by 2050.